 Kahn had been interested in structures of this type for some time, having designed a prototype Parasol House in 1944 for use as prefabricated housing in the post-war years.
 Never built, it featured a flat roof supported by a slender column and was designed to be used either as a stand-alone housing unit or in combination with other units to form a linear structure.
 A precedent was the “Great Workroom” in the Johnson Wax Headquarters, which was designed by Frank Lloyd Wright and completed in 1939.

 The detailed drawings of the skylights have the official stamp of Louis Kahn Architects with the words “in collaboration with Renzo Piano Architect” at the end.
 These are unique in the whole production of Kahn’s office.

-Louis Kahn discussed with the French engineer Le Ricolais the problem he was having designing the skylights of the factory and he suggested showing the plans to young Italian architect Renzo Piano who used his connections with the Olivetti company to gain the equivalent of an internship with Kahn for several months while the factory was being designed, working primarily on the roofing system.
+Louis Kahn discussed with the French engineer Le Ricolais the problem he was having designing the skylights of the factory.
+He suggested showing the plans to young Italian architect Renzo Piano who used his connections with the Olivetti company to gain the equivalent of an internship with Kahn for several months while the factory was being designed, working primarily on the roofing system.

 Renzo Piano went on to become a noted architect himself and, in 2007, was chosen to design an additional building for the Kimbell Art Museum, one of Louis Kahn’s masterpieces.

 Louis Isadore Kahn (1901 – 1974) was an American architect based in Philadelphia whose proposals and teaching made him one of the most influential architects of the twentieth century.
 Kahn created a monumental and monolithic style.
 For the most part, his massive buildings do not hide their weight, materials, or how they are assembled.